Return to search results

 What work experience do we offer?

-A paid two-week legal placement from 22 July 2024 to 2 August 2024 and a mentoring and skill development programme throughout Year 13.
+A paid two-week legal placement from and a mentoring and skill development programme throughout Year 13.

 When does it happen?